The top sides for Arepas include Bandeja Paisa, Corn and Pulled Pork, Tamales, Chicken Avocado Salad, and Garlicky Shrimp.

-Arepas, those warm, fluffy cornmeal cakes, are a game-changer in the kitchen.
+Arepas, those warm, fluffy cornmeal cakes, are a solid option in the kitchen.

-They bring a touch of comfort and tradition to any meal, acting as a versatile canvas for a myriad of flavors.
+They bring a touch of comfort and tradition to any meal, acting as a versatile canvas for many flavors.

 Pairing them with the right side dishes can turn an ordinary meal into something memorable.

-From tangy salsas to hearty beans, each side dish recommendation here is handpicked to complement your arepas, ensuring your dinner is both balanced and exciting.
+From tangy salsas to hearty beans, each side dish recommendation here is handpicked to complement your arepas, making sure your dinner is both balanced and exciting.

 Think of these pairings as your secret weapon for a meal that's guaranteed to impress.